Kbinkenaid/Kblog/content/posts/2025-07-22-amaan-a-cyber-security-toolkit.md

 draft: false
 ---

-# Project Amaan: Making Cybersecurity Tools Actually Accessible
+# Project Amaan: A hub for Cyber Security T

 ![Amaan Logo](https://raw.githubusercontent.com/kbinkenaid/project-amaan/main/public/logo.png)

 The target was to locally host several cybersecurity tools in a single hub.
-Making everything Open Sourced, and Free to Use, was not the easiest but I got there in the end.
+Making everything Open Sourced, and Free to Use, it was not the easiest but I got there in the end.

 ## What It Actually Does